Mike Jackson (British Army officer): Retirement

 Jackson retired in 2006.
-He spent nearly 45 years in the Army but called it "a regret" that he never fought in a conventional battle—having been in a staff position in 1982 during the Falklands War and serving as a brigade commander in Northern Ireland during the Gulf War.
+He spent nearly 45 years in the Army but called it "a regret" that he never fought in a conventional battle, having been in a staff position in 1982 during the Falklands War and having served as a brigade commander in Northern Ireland during the Gulf War.
 He said that "Fighting is what a young man with good red blood in his veins joins for.
 It is the ultimate test for the professional soldier".
-He has continued to voice opinions on military matters in his retirement.
+He continued to voice opinions on military matters in his retirement.
 He delivered the annual Richard Dimbleby Lecture four months after leaving the Army.
 In the lecture, titled The Defence of The Realm in the 21st Century, he criticised the Ministry of Defence and questioned the MoD's understanding of the fundamental ethos of the armed forces.
 He was critical of the treatment of soldiers, calling some soldiers' accommodation "frankly shaming" and saying that the "Armed Forces' contract with the nation ... must be a two-way one", going on to say that "military operations cost in blood and treasure, because risk-free soldiering, which some seem to think is possible, is simply a contradiction in terms".
 The MoD responded by saying that "while we do not agree with everything Sir Mike has said, we are always the first to recognise—for example in relation to medical services and accommodation—that although we have delivered real improvements, there is more we can do".

-At the end of 2006 Jackson took up a consultancy job with PA Consulting Group, and he has given lectures on leadership.
-He also serves as a non-executive director for ForceSelect and security company Legion and is a member of Rolls-Royce's International Advisory Board.
+At the end of 2006 Jackson took up a consultancy job with PA Consulting Group, and he gave lectures on leadership.
+He also serves as a non-executive director for ForceSelect and security company Legion and was a member of Rolls-Royce's International Advisory Board.
 His autobiography, Soldier, was published in 2007 by Transworld.
 Gary Sheffield, writing in The Independent, called the book "an engaging and honest account that would repay reading by all those who seek to understand the 21st-century British Army", but Peter Beaumont, foreign affairs editor for The Observer, called it "disappointing" and commented that "in the end it is Jackson's opinions ... rather than any powerful new detail that emerges".
 He suspected that the book had been heavily edited by the army's lawyers.
 Determined to keep active in retirement, Jackson recalled advice he had been given by a friend—"whatever you do, don't settle for pruning the roses or soon enough you'll be pushing them up".
 He appeared on BBC Radio 4's series Great Lives, along with Major General Julian Thompson, RM, in 2008 and nominated Field Marshal Bill Slim.
-Jackson sits on the Board of Trustees of the John Smith Memorial Trust, a charity set up in 1995 in memory of the late Labour party leader John Smith.
+Jackson sat on the Board of Trustees of the John Smith Memorial Trust, a charity set up in 1995 in memory of the late Labour party leader John Smith.